Peter Jackson's interpretation of The Lord of the Rings: Preserved by appropriate substitution

-The medievalist Yvette Kisor wrote that while Jackson had been unfaithful to Tolkien's narrative technique (such as interlacing), character development and motivation, and specific events, he had continually striven to be faithful "to the totality of Tolkien's epic – its impact, its look and feel, and, perhaps, some of its themes".
+The medievalist and Tolkien scholar Yvette Kisor wrote that while Jackson had been unfaithful to Tolkien's narrative technique (such as interlacing), character development and motivation, and specific events, he had continually striven to be faithful "to the totality of Tolkien's epic – its impact, its look and feel, and, perhaps, some of its themes".
 In her view, he allowed himself "unusually free reshuffling" of scenes to simplify the chronology, but managed to build the Tolkienesque themes of "providence, eucatastrophe [sudden happy reversal], interconnectedness" through skilful intercutting and use of music.
 She gives as example Éowyn's battle with the Witch-king, intercut with Aragorn's unlooked-for arrival with an army in the captured ships of the Corsairs of Umbar.
 The scene looks like her defeat, and indeed the defeat of the army of the West, along with the Witch-king's triumphant prophecy "You fool – no man can kill me" and a break in the music, suddenly reversed as the music restarts with her revelation of herself as a woman, and her killing him.
 The method of narration is not Tolkien's, but the effect is similarly eucatastrophic.

+James Dunning writes that there are three large spiritual themes "behind events in Middle-earth".
+Firstly, constant decline and fall from the power of earlier ages.
+Secondly, "The Shadow" is constantly scheming to take control.
+Thirdly, a power of providence acts through ordinary people, brave warriors, and even the mistakes of the enemy, appearing as luck or pure chance.
+The wise, like Gandalf and Elrond, drop remarks like "I think this task is appointed for you, Frodo".
+And the book warns of the danger of trying to double-guess fate by looking in mirrors or seeing stones.
+Dunning suggests that via film these messages may "perhaps" reach people who never read Tolkien.
+In short, he writes, "render unto Jackson that which is Jackson's, and unto Tolkien that which is Tolkien's."

 The writer Diana Paxson, describing herself as a lover of the book version, said she found watching the films a "fascinating, if sometimes mixed, experience".
 Seeing the films "refreshed" her re-readings of the book; she felt that the films showed "in rich detail" things "all too briefly described" by Tolkien, though the text provided dialogue and explanation skipped over by the films.
 She writes that "a surprising number" of lines of dialogue survive in the films, though often transposed, continuing a process begun by Tolkien, who as his son Christopher notes, often moved conversations into fresh contexts, voiced by different speakers.
 She concludes that it is possible for multiple versions all to be valid and that it is "a story that can survive being retold".